Quarterly Report

 Q1 2026

-Performance continues to be driven by stable operating income and active asset management across the portfolio.”
+“Performance continues to be driven by stable operating income and active asset management across the portfolio.”

 Dear Investors,

+The Fund delivered 13.30% in total returns and 11.02% in realized returns for the quarter.
+Performance continues to be driven by stable operating income and active asset management across the portfolio.
 We are encouraged by the increase in acquisition activity during the quarter and the depth of our current pipeline, which positions the Fund to continue capitalizing on opportunities that have come during this market cycle.

-We have a growing pipeline of properties under contract including The Legends at Sparks Marina, a 421,000 square foot regional open-air shopping center located in Sparks, Nevada.
+We have a growing pipeline of properties under contract including Legends at Sparks Marina, a 421,479 square foot regional open-air shopping center located in Sparks, Nevada.
 The property is approximately 96% leased and serves as the leading retail and entertainment destination within the Reno-Sparks market and #4 in all of Nevada.
 We are currently in our due diligence period and expect to close this summer.

 For those considering an investment in the Fund, this represents a timely opportunity to participate.
 We encourage you to connect with our team to discuss this acquisition and the Fund more broadly.